turtlemay-target/turtlemay-target/README.md

 # Turtlemay's Target Extension

 This browser extension automatically adds a barcode to product pages on [Target.com](https://target.com).
 Generates UPC when available, falling back to DPCI/TCIN in Code 128 format.
-Supports items with variations (color, size, etc).
+Supports items with variations (color, size, count, etc).

+Use number keys on search page to quick select a result.
+Backtick, Enter, and letter keys automatically focus the search field.

 ## Installation